Frequently asked questions

 • Otter holt

-Both Sean and Hannah are fascinated by wildlife and are keen to create sanctuary areas on their farm.
-The pair have built ponds, erected bird boxes, planted native hedgerows and let meadows flourish.
-This year, they've also built an otter holt!
-Hannah read a report from 1994 citing that otters were in the area but neither Sean or Hannah had ever seen any on the farms.
+The family is fascinated by wildlife and are keen to create sanctuary areas on their farm.
+They have built ponds, erected bird boxes, planted native hedgerows and let meadows flourish.
+They've also built an otter holt!
+Hannah read a report from 1994 citing that otters were in the area but no one has ever seen any on the farm.
 Fingers crossed that will change this year!